 Realization Rate Benchmarks for Law Firm Partners

-Benchmarks vary significantly by practice area and firm size.
+Benchmarks vary significantly by practice area and firm size, and small firms may use different targets than larger organizations.
+Like most law firms, many teams compare profitability and expense levels against broad peer benchmarks, even though targets still vary by practice area and size.
 Litigation practices often see different patterns than transactional work.
 Contingency practices operate on entirely different models.

 Rather than chasing an arbitrary industry number, focus on improving your own rates over time and understanding what drives fluctuations.
 A partner whose realization dropped from 92% to 85% over six months has a problem worth investigating, regardless of what the “industry average” might be.